-A delicious, make-ahead soup that’s perfect as an appetizer soup and oh, so wonderful for lunch or casual dinners!
+A delicious, make-ahead soup that’s perfect as an appetizer soup; this Fresh Corn Soup is also wonderful for lunch or casual dinners!

 I know summer is right around the corner when I start seeing pretty ears of corn piled up high in bins at the market.
 And when the price display says “3 for $1”, I grab a bag and fill it up!
 Fresh corn is one of those seasonal delights we can’t seem to get enough of here at The Café.
 It’s delicious steamed, grilled, roasted, sautéed, in salads, salsas, relishes, breads… and soups!
-I love serving soups loaded with sweet, tender corn in the spring when the evenings are still cool and the days, mild and blue-skied.
+I love serving soups like this Fresh Corn Soup all spring and summer long!

 This Fresh Corn Soup is silky smooth and healthy, all at the same time!
 So often, smooth and creamy soups are loaded with butter and cream.
 While delicious, they’re super high in calories and fat.
 Exactly what we don’t need, with swimsuit and shorts weather over the next horizon, right?
 This soup gets all it’s smoothness from veggies; onions, potatoes and lots of sweet, fresh corn!
 A stint in the blender and you’ll never know the heavy dairy products are missing!

 Unlike potatoes and onions, it takes a bit of blending to get corn silky smooth, so I use my KitchenAid Pro Line Blender which makes super fast work of it.
 However a regular blender will do just fine, just let it run a little longer.

 We really enjoy soups like this, as they not only make a wonderful appetizer soup (delicious for a lovely prelude to a dinner party) but also are perfect for lunch with a grilled sandwich or along side a simple green salad for a casual evening meal.
 The soup can also be made a day in advance, making it wonderful for entertaining or busy weeknights.